 Some of the Design Principles explained in depth

 Proportions and 70/30 – 80/20 rule

 This principle is all about Big, Medium and Small.
-Applying this rule will automatically result in contrast and variety of shapes.
-The principle can be applied on shapes, lines, details… and even on value patterns.
+Applying this rule will automatically result in contrast and a variety of shapes.
+The principle can be applied to shapes, lines, details… and even value patterns.
 To give you a brief example, you want to avoid having 33% white, 33% grey and 33% black in your image.
 A better arrangement could be 10% white, 30% grey and 60% black.
 (I hope to go deeper into this in another post).

 The doors on the left trigger the interest of the viewer because there is a variation in sizes.
-In the example on the left, I lowered the the height of one door, resulting in a less interesting design.
+In the example on the left, I lowered the height of one door, resulting in a less interesting design.
 One could argue that the door on the left is still interesting because of the overlap the railing is creating and they would be totally right about that ;-).

 Readability and Functionality